numpy/numpy/doc/neps/nep-0054-simd-cpp-highway.rst

 instruction sets.
 With C++ this is easier to handle; PR `gh-21057`_ shows how and contains more complete examples of what the C++ code will look like.

-The scope of this NEP includes discussing all relevant aspects of adopting Google Highway to replace our current Universal Intrinsics framework, including but not limited to:
+The scope of this NEP includes discussing most relevant aspects of adopting Google Highway to replace our current Universal Intrinsics framework, including but not limited to: